 Related products/ Firmware version/ License:

 The minimum requirement is to enable SNMP and select the NTCIP port number.
-With CPP4 FW version 6.40 and higher, the SNMP Community name must also be configured using RCP+ commands.
+The SNMP Community names are configured in different manners as described in Section 1.3.

 Section 1.1 Enable SNMP